Step inside for a viewing of the one-time home of Mr Flamboyance himself...

-He’s one of fashion’s most flamboyant characters.
-So if you’ve ever wondered what kind of a home Karl Lagerfeld lives in, now’s your chance to find out.
-His opulent former home in Hamburg, “Villa Jako”, has gone on sale complete with customary promotional pictures that offer a peek through the keyhole into his opulent lifestyle.
+If you’ve ever wondered what kind of a home Karl Lagerfeld lived in, now’s your chance to find out.
+When his opulent former home in Hamburg, “Villa Jako”, went on sale it was complete with customary promotional pictures that offer a peek through the keyhole into his opulent lifestyle.

 The property is designed in the style of a Roman villa, with an impressive façade with columns inspired by classical designs.

-Designed by architect Walter Baedeker, the villa ia all about striking symmetry, grand dimensions and opulent neo-classical details such as the covered Roman pool right in the foyer and decorative columns throughout.
+Designed by architect Walter Baedeker, the villa is all about striking symmetry, grand dimensions and opulent neo-classical details such as the covered Roman pool right in the foyer and decorative columns throughout.

 Set on a hill, the villa spans almost 12,000 square metres with unobstructable views of the river, and plenty of space for practising catwalk moves.

 A grandiose living room spans the entire length of the property, with original herringbone parquet floors and six-metre ceilings decorated in golf leaf and soaring up to six metres, stately hall-style.